krakadin/redis400/README.md

 - Delete a Key (REDIS_DEL): Remove a key from Redis.
 - Set Expiration (REDIS_EXPIRE): Assign a time-to-live (TTL) to a key.
 - Check TTL (REDIS_TTL): Retrieve the remaining time-to-live of a key.
+- Test Connectivity (REDIS_PING): Send a PING command to verify the Redis server is responsive.

 ### Examples